For information covering the Ukraine territory to rescue animals, livestock, shelters and transport please click here: I want to help/donate

 If the animal will stay in Estonia, the Agriculture and Food Board will organise the inspection, vaccination, microchipping, etc. of the animal.

-The animal will also remain in isolation for at least 21 days under the supervision of the Agriculture and Food Board.
+The animal will also remain in isolation for at least 21 days at the place of destination with the owner.

 These simplified requirements do not extend to other cats and dogs, such as animals from kennels or catteries, shelters, and animals